mrbeezwax/AnimalAppetite/README.md

 /aasetcolor - *OPS only* Sets the glow color

 ### Configurations
-breeding-requirement: 1 <- Number of food required to breed
+breeding-requirement: 1 <- Amount of food required to breed

 glow-color: DARK_RED <- Color of animals during cooldown; See config for list of available colors